Bedrock-OSS/bedrock-wiki/docs/items/attachables.md

 It is important to make sure your model can work with attachables.
 Our first step is to upgrade the model file format to "1.16.0" if it is not already.
 If the model is a legacy file, then convert that to a more modern format before continuing.

 Next up is modifying the root bone of the geometry to be bound to the slot the item is placed in.
-Take careful note of line 16 in the Steve head model below:
+Take careful note of the key on line 16 in the Steve head model below:

 <CodeHeader>RP/models/entity/steve_head.geo.json</CodeHeader>